guozhihai/VscodeExtensions-SmartHighlights/README.md

 - Maintain multiple highlight rules per file, each with independent search options and colors.
 - Toggle match case, match whole word, and regular expression modes for every rule.
+- Choose whether a rule applies only to the current file, every file in the workspace folder, or the entire workspace.
 - Remove a single highlight rule or clear all rules that apply to the current editor.
 - Decorations react to document edits, so highlights stay aligned with changing content.